-The Carver County Fairs at Riverside Park were the great threads that sewed the fabric of 19th and early 20th Century area society together, fostering advancement in almost every area of local civilization County fairs allowed citizens to meet and talk to political candidates in the era before the telephone, radio, and, televisions, and computers.
+The Carver County Fairs at Riverside Park were the great threads that sewed the fabric of 19th and early 20th Century area society together, fostering advancement in almost every area of local civilization.
+County fairs allowed citizens to meet and talk to political candidates in the era before the telephone, radio, and, televisions, and computers.
 The latest agricultural implements were demonstrated, the newest farming techniques were showcased, the best breeding stocks were displayed, and new strains of produce were shared.
 Already by 1911 the fair featured a motorized carousel and a Ferris wheel.
 Every latest advancement to early area life was featured here: parlor stoves, ice boxes, sewing machines, high wheel bicycles, motorcycles, automobiles, cooking stoves, well pumps, sinks, plows, steam threshers, buggies, wagons, harnesses, blacksmith work, quilts, bakery, preserves, livestock, music, phonographs, then telephones and radios.
-It was at Riverside Park where townspeople, farmers, merchants, steamboaters, railroaders, and public officials all gathered to share the latest ideas.
+It was at Riverside Park where townspeople, farmers, merchants, steamboaters, railroaders, and public officials all gathered to share the latest ideas and technology.

 Baseball and softball were played on fields in Riverside Park for more than a century until the City of Carver built new fields above the bluff at Sixth Street and Jonathan Carver Parkway.
 Sometimes during Minnesota River spring flooding the Carver teams were forced to play home games on the road until the fields dried out.
-The Carver Free Press newspaper of April 11, 1889 wrote that grading on the field was getting it to become one of the best ball fields in the state.
+The Carver Free Press newspaper of April 11, 1889 noted that grading on the field was getting it to become one of the best ball fields in the state.
+In the 1880s and 1890s the Carver baseball team was called the Carver Grays.